 As a ballpark figure, it would be reasonable to expect at least a 2 carat size diamond and you can go as high as 5 carats if you go down to lower colors like K or M. In the screenshot above, you can also see that the price per carat of a D/IF diamond is significantly higher than that of a J/VS2 diamond.

-If you want to get a bigger bang for your buck, a fancy shape diamond is relatively cheaper compared to a round brilliant cut diamond and it can offer a larger face up view because of its shape outline.
+If you want to get a bigger bang for your buck, a fancy shape diamond is relatively cheaper compared to a round brilliant cut diamond and it can offer a larger face up view because of the outline of its shape.
 Really, the sky’s the limit when you are working with such a generous budget.

 If you want to get a stunning wedding ring that will make your recipient go “Wow!” and get the best value for your money, here are 4 tips that will help you shop strategically.